stevenjohnstone/afl-lua/README.md

 ### Annotations

+Fuzzing driven by code-coverage alone has limitations.
+Often, programs are structured so that a large proportion of code can be covered while reaching very few states.
+There comes a point where the fuzzer gets no useful feedback from coverage to guide future guesses and the fuzzer becomes no better than a dumb-fuzzer providing random inputs.
+It's possible to fuzz the tradionally unfuzzable by adding "human-in-the-loop" annotations to code, following the example of [Ijon](https://github.com/RUB-SysSec/ijon).
+Simple maze and obstacle course games are presented as examples of code where code coverage can be very quickly saturated without reaching any interesting states at all.
+By adding "annotations" to the code, the fuzzer can be guided to reach new and interesting states and be made to actually solve puzzles.
+This is quite remarkable as the maze, for example, is difficult enough to defeat symbolic exectution engines due to the explosion of states.

 #### Solving a Maze

-It's possible to fuzz the tradionally unfuzzable by adding "human-in-the-loop" annotations to code, following the example of [Ijon](https://github.com/RUB-SysSec/ijon).
-In ./maze, a simple (but hard for fuzzers to solve) maze game is annotated with AFL feedback which reveals the _state_ of the game which isn't reflected in simply recording coverage.
-A [C Lua module](/annotations/annotations.c) is added which will record the current row and column in the game so that new pathways are revealed to AFL.
-Without this, the fuzzer would likely fail to find a solution as code coverage alone tells us little about where the player currently is in the maze.
+In [./examples/maze](/examples/maze), a simple maze game is annotated with [afl_state](examples/maze/maze.lua#L31) so that new player positions are reported back to the fuzzer, in addition to code coverage.
+This annotation allows the fuzzer to find inputs which solve the puzzle in a matter of minutes.
+Without this annotation, the fuzzer can be left for hours without success and it's unlikely that a good input would be found.

 To try it out: